BenBreaksIn/perplexipedia/README.md

 # Perplexipedia

 Perplexipedia is an innovative platform that aims to create an unbiased, AI-enhanced encyclopedia where knowledge is collaboratively curated and verified.
-Our mission is to provide accurate, well-sourced information while leveraging artificial intelligence to assist in content creation and fact-checking.
+Our mission is to provide accurate, well-sourced information while leveraging artificial intelligence to assist in content creation and fact-checking..

 ## 🌟 Project Status